OsiriX-Foundation/kheops/UI/README.md

 Set this variable to true, to disable the user autocomplete from the UI (optional, default is false)

+#### `KHEOPS_UI_SHOW_DELETE_CONTACT`

+Set this variable to true, to enable showing the email address set in the next variable (optional, default is false).
+Use together with the next variable, KHEOPS_UI_DELETE_CONTACT.

 #### `KHEOPS_UI_DELETE_CONTACT`

-If you set this variable to an email address: when a user is deleting a study, he will be notified to contact this email address if he wants to permanently delete it. (optional)
+If you set this variable to an email address: when a user is deleting a study, he will be notified to contact this email address if he wants to permanently delete it.
+Only set this together when the prevous variable KHEOPS_UI_SHOW_DELETE_CONTACT, is set to true.

 ### API